Sirico/Sif-OS/README.md

 When adding features or fixing issues:

+1. **Test first**: Run `./scripts/test-build.sh` before committing
-1. Test on a Wyse 5070 or similar hardware
+2. Test on a Wyse 5070 or similar hardware
-2. Ensure remote management still works
+3. Ensure remote management still works
-3. Document any new configuration options
+4. Document any new configuration options
-4. Keep the system lightweight for thin client use
+5. Keep the system lightweight for thin client use

+See [docs/TESTING.md](docs/TESTING.md) for testing procedures.

 ## License